THE MIDDLE EAST

 important Ottoman naval victory against the navies of the United

-Kingdom and France during World War I. The bridge is the
+Kingdom and France during World War I. The bridge

 longest suspension bridge in the world with a main span of 1.257 miles